ahdinosaur/sexy-script/README.md

 have to stop what i'm doing so i npm install i'm tryna find the words to describe this code without being disrespectful

-damn script!

 damn you'se a sexy script
 a sexy script
 damn you'se a sexy script
 sexy sexy javascript

-damn you'se a sexy script
+whose a sexy script
 a sexy script
-damn you'se a sexy script
+whose a sexy script
-sexy sexy javascript
+java java javascript

 damn you'se a sexy script
 a sexy script